 - Logs / Metrics (critical errors and device metrics, such as temp)

 - OS Releases (new software packages)

-DPUs transmit information to a number of locations, including api.density.io and ntp.org.
-For a full list of domains and locations, please see our DPU Tech Specs datasheet in Density Docs.
+Sensors transmit information to a number of locations, including api.density.io and ntp.org.
+For a full list of domains and locations, please see our sensor Tech Specs datasheet in Density Docs.

 Density supports Single Sign-on (SSO) to authenticate customers with their own systems without requiring them to enter additional Density-specific login credentials.
 2-Factor Authentication (2FA) can be utilized via the provided SSO mechanism.

 Density enables permission levels within the app to be set for your teammates.
 Permissions can be set to give specific users access to the count data, virtual environment as well as team management.

 Density enforces industry-standard password complexity requirements, and credentials are stored using a PBKDF2 algorithm with a SHA256 hash.
 Density also supports forced password resets with its SSO integrations.

 Density uses a RESTful API that requires Token Authentication for access.
 Access Tokens can be generated via logging into our Dashboard and creating them under our Developer Tools section.

 In accordance with the US/EU and US/Swiss Privacy Shield and GDPR, Density has taken the necessary steps to ensure personally identifiable information is not stored outside the area of origin.
 Density continually audits its internal systems to ensure there are clear boundaries in place to safeguard sensitive data.

 Density can help you meet your data portability requirements for GDPR.
 Density allows customers to export and permanently delete all data linked to a customer account.
 Density automatically expires data from visitors that have not been seen in 9 months.